Holy See–Vietnam relations: Present

 The Communist Party of Vietnam officially promoted atheism and somewhat favored Mahayana Buddhism — the traditional religion of Vietnamese people, causing Roman Catholics and other Christians to be associated with the anti-communist South Vietnam region.
 This has strained relations between the Holy See and the Hanoi Government.
 Leading bishops have been imprisoned for several years, in what some observers have described as a persecution of the Vietnamese Church.

 Prime Minister Nguyễn Tấn Dũng and Pope Benedict XVI met at the Vatican on 25 January 2007 in a "new and important step towards establishing diplomatic ties".
-The first meeting of the Vietnam-Holy See Joint Working Group was convened in Hanoi from 16–17 February 2009.
+The first meeting of the Vietnam-Holy See Joint Working Group was convened in Hanoi from 16 to 17 February 2009.
 The Pope met with President Nguyễn Minh Triết on 11 December 2009.
 Vatican officials called the meeting "a significant stage in the progress of bilateral relations with Vietnam."
 The Vietnam–Holy See Joint Working Group met for a second time in June 2010.

-There is also a question of Church property confiscated by the Vietnamese government and that the Church has sought to recover.

-In January 2011 the Holy See appointed the first envoy, formally "non-resident representative to Vietnam" with Archbishop Leopoldo Girelli being the first to hold the post in addition to Archbishop Girelli's other roles as Apostolic Nuncio to Singapore and Apostolic Delegate to Malaysia.
+On 13 January 2011, the Holy See appointed its first diplomatic representative, formally a "non-resident representative to Vietnam"; Archbishop Leopoldo Girelli was the first to hold the post while also serving as Apostolic Nuncio to Singapore and Apostolic Delegate to Malaysia.
+He left these positions in 2017.